trackness/ddns-tf/modules/get_ip/README.md

 ### home\_ip

-Description: Retrieves the external IP address of the machine on which the module is run.
+Description: The external IP address of the local network.